aro-network/aro-docs/docs/user-guides/run-node.md

 5. Edge Nodes primarily utilize your **idle internet resources** to serve the ARO Edge Network, with minimal impact on your regular internet experience.
 The choice is always yours.
 6. You can run either a **Hardware Node** or a **Software Node** (software solutions will be available soon).
 Refer to the next section for guidance on choosing the best option.

-### Which Type of Edge Node Is Right for Me?
+### Which Type of Edge Node Is Right For Me?

 The ARO Edge Node Client can theoretically run on a wide range of devices, from the plug-and-play ARO Pod to professional data centers.

-Edge Nodes are divided into two main types: **Hardware Nodes** and **Software Nodes**.

-**Hardware Nodes** are **ideal for beginners**, as they are pre-configured and optimized for user-friendly, efficient operation.
-They eliminate the complexity of setting up Node Clients and adapting them to your internet environment.

-ARO currently supports two Hardware Node models: **ARO Pod** and **ARO Link**.

-1. The **ARO Pod** is a compact, plug-and-play home device designed for 24/7 operation with exceptional uptime.
-It’s perfect for home use.
-See <Link to="/edge-node/device-specs">Hardware Specifications</Link> for more details.
-2. The **ARO Link** functions as a standard router while earning revenue from your idle internet resources.
-It’s ideal for business scenarios, offering dual functionality.
-See <Link to="/edge-node/device-specs">Hardware Specifications</Link> for more details.

-For **advanced users**, you can choose between Hardware Nodes or deploying the **ARO Client** software on your preferred devices.
-Guides will be available soon, following the release of the Edge Node software images.
+**ARO Pod**

+Dedicated plug-and-play device.
+Optimized for high uptime and rewards.

+**ARO Lite**

+Lightweight browser extension.
+Join with minimal cost and effort.

+**ARO Client**

+Install on your own device to unlock more capabilities.

+**ARO Link**

+WiFi router with built-in ARO node.
+The choice for business scenarios.

+>To learn more about Edge Node types, please refer to <Link to="/edge-node/types">this page</Link>

 ### How Do I Manage My Edge Nodes?